Frequent release policy

 To help you better plan ahead with memoQ, please find here our planned release agenda for the next few months:

-As of its nature, memoQ cloud server has a slightly different concept.
-If you are a memoQ cloud server user, you always get the latest maintenance version of memoQ.
+As of its nature, memoQ TMS cloud has a slightly different concept.
+If you are a memoQ TMS cloud user, you always get the latest maintenance version of memoQ.
 The updates typically come in 14 days after the latest release is officially announced by memoQ Ltd.

-Compatibility rules for memoQ cloud server are the same as for the other products.
+Compatibility rules for memoQ TMS cloud are the same as for the other memoQ products.